Lommix/lommix_ui/README.md

 [WIP][MVP]

-`Html`/`Xml` ui syntax parser & builder.
-Create reusable component templates in plain `Html`/`Xml`.
-Use Attributes to describe style.
+Bevy UI serialized to html.
+Create reusable templates with variable properties and simple one-shot systems to event bindings.

+Use attributes to describe style.
 Enjoy hot reloading, autocomplete, formatting and linting (schema.xsd).

 Because there is nothing worse than waiting on compilation.